Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 - **Histatin 5:** An antifungal peptide found in saliva that can also act as an anti-inflammatory agent.
 - **Tau:** A microtubule-associated protein found in neurons that is implicated in Alzheimer’s disease.
 - **RNA Polymerase II CTD Heptad Repeats:** A repeating sequence in the RNA polymerase II molecule involved in transcriptional regulation.
+- **p53 Protein Regions:** The "Guardian of the Genome" contains large sections of disordered regions both internal and terminal which provide functionality of the protein.

 Computing NMR Chemical Shifts
 ------